-Similarly, the opportunity cost of producing 1 litre of sunscreen is the same at all quantities.
-Calculate the opportunity cost of producing 1 litre of sunscreen when increasing the production of sunscreen from 0 to 50 litres per month.
-The quantity of food produced falls from 300 kilograms per month to 200 kilograms per month, a decrease of 100 kilograms.
-The opportunity cost is 100 kilograms of food to gain 50 litres of sunscreen, or (100 kilograms of food)/(50 litres of sunscreen) which is an opportunity cost of 2.0 kilograms of food per litre of sunscreen.
+Yucatan's PPF is linear so the opportunity cost of producing I gallon of sunscreen is the same at all quantities.
+Calculate the opportunity cost of producing I gallon of sunscreen when increasing the production of sunscreen from 0 to 50 gallons per month.
+Between these two ranges of production, the quantity of food produced falls from 300 pounds per month to 200 pounds per month, a decrease of 100 pounds.
+The opportunity cost is 100 pounds of food to gain 50 gallons of sunscreen, or (100 pounds of food)/(50 gallons of sunscreen) which yields an opportunity cost of 2.0 pounds of food per gallon of sunscreen.

-d.
-What is the relationship between your answers to part (c)?

-The answer to part (c) reflects the fact that opportunity cost is a ratio.
+- e.
+What is the relationship between your answers to part (c)? - Answers (c) and (d) reflect the fact that opportunity cost is a ratio.
 The opportunity cost of gaining a unit of a good moving along the PPF equals the quantity of the other good or service forgone divided by the quantity of the good or service gained.
-The opportunity cost of one good, food, is equal to the inverse of the opportunity cost of the other good, sunscreen.

-12. What feature of a PPF illustrates increasing opportunity cost?
+The opportunity cost of one good, food, is equal to the inverse of the opportunity cost of the other good, sunscreen. - 12.
+What feature of a PPF illustrates increasing opportunity cost?
 Explain why Yucatan's opportunity cost does or does not increase.

-If opportunity cost increases as more of a good is produced, the PPF bows outward.
+If opportunity costs increase, the PPF bows outward.
 Yucatan's PPF is linear and along a linear PPF the opportunity cost is constant.
-Yucatan's opportunity cost of food remains constant, equal to 0.5 litres of sunscreen per kilogram of food.
-Yucatan's resources are equally productive in both activities.
+Yucatan does not face an increasing opportunity cost of food because the opportunity cost remains constant, equal to 0.5 gallons of sunscreen per pound of food.
+Yucatan's resources must be equally productive in both activities.

-13. In problem 11, what is the marginal cost of 1 kilogram of food in Yucatan when the quantity produced is 150 kilograms per day?
+- 13. In problem 11, what is the marginal cost of 1 pound of food in Yucatan when the quantity produced is 150 pounds per day?
 What is special about the marginal cost of food in Yucatan?

-The marginal cost of a kilogram of food in Yucatan is constant at all points along Yucatan's PPF and is equal to 0.5 litres of sunscreen per kilogram of food.
+The marginal cost of a pound of food in Yucatan is constant at all points along Yucatan's PPF and is equal to 0.5 gallons of sunscreen per pound of food.
 The special point about Yucatan's marginal cost is the fact that the marginal cost is constant.
-This result reflects Yucatan's linear PPF.

-- 14. The table describes the preferences in Yucatan. - a.
+This result reflects Yucatan's linear PPF. - 14.
+The table describes the preferences in Yucatan. - a.
 What is the marginal benefit from sunscreen and how is it measured?

-The marginal benefit from sunscreen is the benefit enjoyed by the person who consumes one more litre of sunscreen.
-It is equal to the willingness to pay for an additional litre.
+The marginal benefit from sunscreen is the benefit enjoyed by the person who consumes one more gallon of sunscreen.
+It is equal to the willingness to pay for an additional gallon.
+For example, in the table when 75 gallons of sunscreen are produced, the marginal benefit of a gallon is 2 pounds of food per gallon.

-Sunscreen (litres per Willingness to pay (kilograms of food
+Willingness to pay (pounds of food per gallon)

-month) per litre)

-25 3
+3

-75 2
+2 I

-125 1